 Money is a difficult topic of conversation for many people in the UK.
 The tendency to feel judged or embarrassed, when discussing your financial situation, is generally pretty normal.
 Unfortunately, these feelings can prevent open and honest discussion, even with close family and friends..

-Last year, an article from Moneywise reported that nearly half of UK adults were hiding more than £4,000 worth of debt from their family and friends.
+Last year, it was reported that nearly half of UK adults were hiding more than £4,000 worth of debt from their family and friends.
 This widespread problem has been recognised by the government, as well as organisations across the country which are trying to improve people’s money management.

 Unfortunately, this is not an easy task.
 Recent research from Lloyds bank found that 50% of UK adults believe money is a taboo topic – more so than the subjects of religion, sex, or politics.